tiny-crab/TetrominoTowers/README.md

 Buildings are constructed with floor cards.
 Each type of building (of which there are several) will have a handful of unique floor types that dictate what abilities those buildings can use in a turn.
 A basic floor (with no ability) is also available to expand your buildings at a lower price.
 Somewhere near your grid of buildings, you will keep your floor and building cards together to keep track of what floors compose a specific building in your grid.

-Some buildings will affect your opponent's grid, but the most effective way to ensure your victory is to use weapons against your enemy's city (which will likely be toned down, as this game isn't intended to be grisly or grim).
+Some buildings will affect your opponent's grid, but the most effective way to ensure your victory is to use weapons against your enemy's city (which will likely be toned down, as this game isn't intended to be grisly or violent).
 You can purchase infantry, tanks, and artillery to sit atop your buildings and blast your opponent.
 You can also purchase one-time-use weapons such as bombs or EMPs that are cheap, but can be disabled or defused if you're not careful.

 ## Table Setup